 Appraising commercial real estate poses a significant hurdle, more so when contrasted with the evaluation of residential properties.
 The challenge stems from more than just the complexity of valuation.
 It also comes from the array of techniques professionals employ to establish the value of commercial assets.

 A precise property appraisal can act as a catalyst in unearthing potential deals that may have eluded other investors while simultaneously aiding in avoiding investments in overvalued properties.
 Here, we break down how to precisely determine your commercial property’s value and dissect key factors to consider during the appraisal process.

 Why CRE Valuation is Important

-Lenders use a commercial property value estimator as part of the underwriting process.
-On average, most CRE loans have a maximum loan-to-value ratio (LTV) of 70%.
-A lender’s property valuation determines the size of the borrower’s down payment and the mortgage’s length.
-Depending on several factors, it may also influence other loan terms and conditions.
+For lenders, an estimator of commercial property value forms an integral component of the underwriting process.
+Typically, most CRE loans do not exceed a loan-to-value ratio (LTV) of 70%.
+The valuation of the property by the lender directly impacts the amount of the borrower’s down payment and the duration of the mortgage.
+Depending on various factors, it might also affect other terms and conditions of the loan.

 Factors Affecting the Value of Commercial Property

-There’s a difference between the cost of real estate and the value a specific property has to an investor.
-That’s because the value is the relationship between the property desired and the potential it offers to the owner.
+The price tag attached to a piece of real estate doesn’t necessarily reflect its intrinsic value to a potential investor.
+The value is derived from the unique relationship between the prospective property and the opportunities it presents to the owner.

 Generally speaking, four essential factors affect CRE valuation: